 11.3 Transporting Dangerous Goods from One Country through Canada to Another Country

-A person who transports dangerous goods by ship from one country through Canada to another country must comply with the IMDG Code and Part 8 (Reporting Requirements) of these Regulations.
+A person who transports dangerous goods by vessel from one country through Canada to another country must comply with the IMDG Code and Part 8 (Reporting Requirements) of these Regulations.